2024 Ushers in Major Property and Tenant Law Changes in Pennsylvania.

 • What It Is: The 2024 law updates include specific amendments to how security deposits are handled.
 These changes include setting limits on the maximum amount a landlord can charge, specifying the timeframe within which the deposit must be returned after lease termination, and mandating that landlords provide a detailed list of any deductions made from the security deposit.

 • Landlord Perspective: Compliance with these updated regulations is critical.
 You need to ensure that the security deposit amount you’re charging is within legal limits and that you’re returning these deposits within the stipulated timeframe.
-Additionally, being transparent with tenants by providing an itemized list of deductions from the security deposit can help avoid disputes and maintain a good landlord-tenant relationship.
+Additionally, being transparent with tenants by providing an itemized list of deductions from the security deposit can help avoid rent disputes and maintain a good landlord-tenant relationship.

 By understanding and adapting to these changes, landlords can better manage their properties, maintain compliance with state laws, and foster positive relationships with their tenants.